fugu-chop/launch_school/rb130_ruby_foundations/lesson_2/1_minitest.md

 ### Expectation Syntax
 Thus far, we've been using the assertion or assert-style syntax.
 Minitest also has a completely different syntax called _expectation_ or _spec-style_ syntax.

 In expectation style, tests are grouped into `describe` blocks, and individual tests are written with the `it` method.
 We no longer use assertions, and instead use expectation matchers.
+This is what RSpec uses.
+The documentation for the Minitest expectation methods can be found [here](https://docs.ruby-lang.org/en/2.1.0/MiniTest/Expectations.html).
 ```ruby
 require 'minitest/autorun'